tusharacc/what-i-learnt/_posts/2024-12-06-multiprocessing.md

     p.join()
 ```

-WWhen we execute this script, it won't exit.
+When we execute this script, it won't exit.

 My initial assumption was that I would create child processes for each server and read the file simultaneously.
 While reading, it would serialize the log entries as JSON and put them into a queue.
 Then, I would read from the queue one at a time and be done.
 I would go home happy and satisfied.